 This is a classic crime noir story with elements of the supernatural added.
 A man starts looking into the past of his godfather after his funeral and meets a striking woman who is far more than she seems, ensnaring him into her life.
 Some dirty cops and a reporter are added to the mix when the story flashes back to 1956 and we learn there’s a lot more than what appears on the surface.
 It’s a great setup and a solid plot when we’re introduced to the supernatural element: cults, a demon, prolonged life and blood sacrifice.

-Fatale is labeled horror but that’s a mistake: it is pure mystery with some out of the box elements for this type of story.
+Fatale is labelled horror but that’s a mistake: it is a pure mystery with some out-of-the-box elements for this type of story.
 It gets a bit heavy on the blood and carnage early on but that’s not enough to peg this as horror.
 Interestingly the supernatural elements are far more common in today’s comics than the detective mystery: any Captain America reader would feel right at home with cults, mystery women, demonic leaders and roped in male leads.
 Brubaker blends enough from different genres to give the reader an engaging and more importantly entertaining read.

 Fatale Book One: Death Chases Me is a straight collection of the first five issues of the monthly comic: no extras included but we do get the covers.
 Fans of Brubaker and Phillips’ work will want to jump all over this, as should fans of crime and mystery.